Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Food in gardens
+Our walk around the community was very valuable for students and allowed them to see food waste programmes in action and community gardens.

-Has this kit prompted any new food related initiatives within your school?
-Better worm farms and scrap collection
+Has this kit prompted any new food related initiatives within your school? class veggie garden

 Helpful Report

 What are three words that describe the activities in this kit?
-Unique, Hands-on, intruiging
+Has good resources

 How effective was the resource in fostering critical thinking about food waste issues?